General Principles of Hamiltonian Formulations of the Metric Gravity: Discussions and Conclusion

 In this Appendix we want to show that dynamical variables which are used in geometrodynamics \cite{ADM} are not canonical.
 Therefore, this theory cannot be considered as the regular Hamiltonian formulation(s) of the metric GR.
-Furthermore, this theory, or geometrodynamics, cannot canonicaly be related to any of the correct Hamiltonian formulations currently known in the metric General Relativity.
-On the other hand, all similar `theories' which are canonicaly related to the geometrodynamics are equaly wrong quasi-Hamiltonian constructions which cannot help anybody to solve problems arising in the metric General Relativity.
+Furthermore, this theory, or geometrodynamics, cannot canonically be related to any of the correct Hamiltonian formulations currently known in the metric General Relativity.
+On the other hand, all similar `theories' which are canonically related to the geometrodynamics are equally wrong quasi-Hamiltonian constructions which cannot help anybody to solve problems arising in the metric General Relativity.